What Is Delta-8?

 3. What's the motivation for using the substance?
 People in recovery know that relapse begins long before the return to use occurs and are taught to pay attention to the warning signs associated with relapse.
 Wanting to use delta-8 could be a warning sign.

-A person who's thinking about using delta-8 is likely exhibiting other warning signs such as anxiety, stress, depression or fear.
+A person who's thinking about using delta-8 is likely exhibiting other warning signs of relapsing such as anxiety, stress, depression or fear.
 They might be hoping to escape, or they might express a desire to feel "normal" or recapture some aspect of their old using behaviors.
 They may also display dishonest or sneaky behaviors, ruminate about drug use, or exercise magical thinking that this chemical will somehow help alleviate the problems they're experiencing.
 If that sounds familiar, encourage them to learn about and implement a relapse prevention plan.

 Want to learn more?
 Select a Tag to explore a particular topic or browse articles.